Threaded Connection • Compact Safety Relief Valves

 | 500 psi request | Higher set pressure or system rating | Pressure-rated threaded safety valve | Clarify whether 500 psi is set pressure, MAWP or design pressure | Confusing pressure rating with set pressure |

-| 2-inch threaded valve | Large threaded interface | 2 threaded safety valve with confirmed thread standard | NPT/BSP/G/Rc, capacity, material and installation clearance | Wrong thread form or capacity mismatch |
+| 2-inch threaded valve | Large threaded interface | 2-inch threaded safety valve with a confirmed thread standard | NPT/BSP/G/Rc, capacity, material and installation clearance | Wrong thread form or capacity mismatch |

 | Replacement project | Match existing valve safely | Nameplate and datasheet verification | Set pressure, capacity, thread standard, material and outlet direction | Replacing by appearance or thread size only |